Alvi, Murad discuss ways to improve Sindh-Centre working relationship

 KARACHI: The federal government has once again given the assurance that it will complete its under-construction development projects in Sindh at the earliest.

-The assurance to this effect came as Sindh Chief Minister Syed Murad Ali Shah held a one-to-one meeting with President Dr Arif Alvi at the Governor House on Sunday.
+The assurance to this effect came as Sindh Chief Minister Syed Murad Ali Shah held a one-on-one meeting with President Dr Arif Alvi at the Governor House on Sunday.

 The meeting took into consideration the working relationship between the Sindh government and the federation and the proposed ways to further improve it.